horizon-europe-2023-ire/HQColon/README.md

 ### Predict segmentations using a pre-trained model

 Download the model checkpoints from ....
 Find a datasetname in nnunet formal like: DatasetXXX_name where XXX are exactly 3 digits and name is any name of your choice.
+This dataset name and the belonging digit is crucial to identify the model that should be loaded.
+This name has nothing to do with the data you want to predict segmentations for.
+It is part of the nnunet internal logic.
+See more here: [here](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/setting_up_paths.md).
 Create new folders: nnunet_results/DatasetXXX_name/nnUNetTrainer__nnUNetPlans__3d_fullres/fold_0/.
 Unzip your model checkpoints and move them into the folder above.

 Adapt file predict.sh:
 - Alter the name of your dataset and model in line 7.
 Remember that the name needs to have format DatasetXXX_name where XXX are 3 unique digits (you have only one dataset / model at the same time with the same unique digits).
 - Once you updated the dataset name you need to put your unique 3 digits in line 8 as dataset_numnber.
 Those two numbers must be the same for the pipeline to work smoothly.
+- Alter in line 10 input_path_to_test_dir: the path where your data is stored (the CTC scans for with you would like to get some predictions).
+By default it is set to the paths used in HQColon.
+- Alter in line 11 output_path_to_predictions: the path where you want to save predictions.
+By default it is set to the paths used in HQColon.
+- Line 23 adapt checkpoint-best.pth to your model filename which is saved in your nnunet_results/DatasetXXX_name/nnUNetTrainer__nnUNetPlans__3d_fullres/fold_0/ folder.

 ## Acknowledgments